Mohamed-Mohamed-Ibrahim/socket_programming/README.md

 - The `client()` function is then called with the parsed `server_ip` and `port_number` as parameters.

-# Server Code Explained

-# Multi-threaded HTTP Server
+# Multi-threaded HTTP Server Code Explained

 This code implements a multi-threaded HTTP server that handles `GET` and `POST` requests, with dynamic timeout adjustment based on server load.